leewtai/leewtai.github.io/usecases_data/gps_assasination/README.md

 The data is available on Canvas under `TBD.zip`.

 The data is in a GEOJSON format which is similar to a JSON format.
 Here's some sample code to help load in the data.
 If you are unfamiliar with JSON data, just ask for help!
+They are like nested named lists in R or dictionaries in Python.

 ```r
 library(jsonlite)